ZackHarrington/fluid-simulator/README.md

  - glad.c is added to the Source Files

 Troubleshooting:
- - Sometimes CL.exe won't work usually you're already running the program, simply rebuild and it should be fixed
+ - Sometimes CL.exe won't work, usually you're already running the program so close and simply rebuild and it should be fixed